Englewood

 In the year 1968 the Devil’s Disciples and Supreme Gangsters went to war adding more violent conflict to this neighborhood; however, in 1969 the two became allies again under the Black Gangster Disciples banner.
 After the Black Gangster Disciples was formed the two groups heavily dominated the neighborhood as they both were engaging in violent gang wars with Black P Stones.

 By the 1970s Much of the shopping strip on 63rd Street became abandoned, and Sears closed its doors because of the decline in business since the late 1950s when the Dan Ryan Expressway was built.
 In 1972 Normal College closed and moved to 95th Street becoming Chicago State University, the reason for the move was for the accommodation of the majority white students that did not want to attend college in an all-black and struggling community.
-The Roseland neighborhood at the time was ideal because it was a neighborhood of a mix of blacks and whites which could also cater to the African American population in the school.
+The Roseland neighborhood at the time was ideal because it was a neighborhood of a mix of African Americans and whites which could also cater to the African American population in the school.

 In the 1970s drug trafficking became more common place which is what led to the arrest of Supreme Gangster leader Larry Hoover in 1973 for murder over drugs.